Jared Young Player Props: Cubs vs. Red Sox

-Jared Young is available when the Chicago Cubs take on Brayan Bello and the Boston Red Sox at Wrigley Field Friday at 8:05 PM ET.
+After going 0-for-3 in his last game, Jared Young and the Chicago Cubs take on the Boston Red Sox (who will hand the ball to Kutter Crawford) at 2:20 PM ET on Sunday.

-In his most recent action (on July 9 against the Yankees) he went 1-for-4 with an RBI.
+In his most recent game he had a hitless performance (0-for-3) against the Red Sox.

 Jared Young Game Info & Props vs. the Red Sox